 The National Diploma B6 starts straight away by adopting the better layout of the International equivalent.
 We get the familiar jaunt through the basic concepts – though items about noise dose concepts are now moved to here where they more naturally fit.

-The effects of noise on people have been expanded to make it more explicit – so the specific conditions of are mentioned now (like NIHL and tinnitus).
+The effects of noise on people have been expanded to make it more explicit – so the specific conditions of are mentioned now (like NIHL and Tinnitus).
 You’ll notice that the measurement and assessment of noise is now much reduced.
 It combines the best bits of the national and international diploma but deletes the detail on the operation of the equipment (this being replaced with a reference to using noise consultants, which is what tends to happen).
-So it’s got a bit more realistic.

 The section on control of noise, again adopts the international diploma layout which adopts the familiar tripartite treatment of noise at source, in the transmission path and at the receiver.
 Active noise cancellation methods make an appearance here.